DanielKowalczyk1984/PM/CONTRIBUTING.md

 * **DO NOT** merge multiple changes into one PR unless they have the same root cause.
 * **DO NOT** merge directly into the master branch.

-> Submitting a pull request for an approved Issue is not a guarantee it will be approved.
+> Submitting a merge request for an approved Issue is not a guarantee it will be approved.
 > The change must meet our high bar for code quality, architecture and performance.

 ## Making changes to the code